RamRamAndroid/Espeedy/README.md

 # Espeedy
 Open Source Flight Controller Based On ESP32 With PWM Motor Support And WIFI App Control

+# Intro
+Espeedy is an open source solution based on Espressif ESP32 Wi-Fi chip, which is be controlled by a mobile APP over Wi-Fi connection.
+Espeedy comes with simple hardware, clear and extensible code architecture, and therefore this project can be used in STEAM education and other fields.
+The main code is ported from Circuit Digest's ESP Drone open source project

 <img width="750" height="349" alt="app-interface_0" src="https://github.com/user-attachments/assets/80a1448b-0ab7-4293-8219-e38c6a45af65" />